sayanee/moocs/build-startup/readme.md

 - Why is the problem so hard to solve?
 - Why has it not done before?
 - Who has already done this before?
+- What do customers do today?

+Insights:

+- Do you have a technology insight?
+    - Moore's Law
+    - New scientific discoveries
+- Do you have a market insight?
+    - Disrupt value chain?
+    - Deregulation?

+Types of value proposition:

+- Technology insight
+    - more efficient
+    - smaller
+    - faster
+- Market insight
+    - better distribution
+    - better bundling
+    - better branding
+- Both
+    - Lower cost
+    - simpler

+## 6. Customer Segments

+Jobs to be done:

+- What **functional or social** jobs are getting done?
+- What **emotional** jobs?
+- What **basic needs** are you helping your customers satisfy?

+Day in the life of the customer:

+- Rank each job
+- Crucial or trivial?
+- At what frequency does it occur?
+- Context in which a job is done?

+Customer gains:

+- Benefits
+- Desires
+- Money?
+- Effort?
+- Time?
+- Delight?
+Feature or performance?
+- Service?
+Lower cost or simpler to learn?
+- Social consequences?
+- Measuring success: Cost or performance?

+Customer Pains:

+- Risks
+- Negative emotions
+- Too costly?
+- Takes too much time?
+- Malfunctioning?
+- Is this problem #47? or one of their top 3 problems?
+- What's keeping your customer awake at night?
+- What barriers are keeping customers from adopting?
+    - too costly
+    - resistance to change
+    - learning curve
+- Fear?
+Financial?
+Social?

+Customer persona:

+- Budget
+- Position / Title
+- Age / Gender
+- Role
+- Motivations
+- Influences
+- Role models

+*Continue at 6.
+Customer Segments, 8.
+Customer in Context*